MohamedMagdyyyy/AWS-Project/README.md

 A event-streaming.py python script is created to simulate customer events where every line of the dataset is transformed to json and POSTed to the API-Gateway.

-The code for the event-streaming.py is as following
+The code for the event-streaming.py is as following:

 import pandas as pd
 import requests